filmhubhq/filmhubhq.github.io/oldblog/_posts/2012-12-18-how-kinonation-works.md

 <b>14.
 Revenue Reported:</b> The platforms will report revenue to KinoNation, usually a few weeks in arrears, sometimes longer, and will subsequently make payment.

 <b>15.
-Cash in Hand:</b> Kinonation takes a 15-20% commission and then passes the remainder of each month’s revenue to the content owner.
+Cash in Hand:</b> Kinonation takes a 15-20% revenue share and then passes the remainder of each month’s revenue to the content owner.
 In an ideal world, your film is on dozens of platforms worldwide, each generating income for you, indefinitely.

 So that’s what we’ve been busy building. if you’ve read this far, you’ll see why this is a big, complex software, work-flow and business challenge.
 KinoNation is a work in progress, it certainly won’t be comprehensive when we soft launch in January, but we’re getting there.
 Meanwhile, now’s a great time to submit your film to our Private Beta launch.